• Skip to primary navigation

 How to Show Hidden Files & Folders in Windows 11/10

-The default setting in Windows operating system is to keep System files hidden on the computer, in order to prevent them from being accidentally deleted or modified by the user.
+The default setting on a Windows computer is to keep System Files hidden, which protects the system by preventing sensitive system files being accidentally deleted or modified by users.

-Similarly, Windows also provides the option to protect any File or Folder on your computer by using the built-in Hide File/Folder option and also by using third-party tools that can both hide and encrypt files on your device.
+Similarly, Windows also provides the option to hide regular or non-system files/folders on the computer by using the built-in Hide File/Folder option.

 Advertisement